gndelia/onesky-uploader-action/Readme.md

 If true, it will keep those strings that cannot be found in the uploaded file and existed before.
 If false, they will be deprecated.
 Defaults to `true`

+### `isAllowTranslationSameAsOriginal`

+This setting applies to translation upload, skip importing translations that are the same as source text if set to false.
+Keeping the translations that are the same as source text if set to true.

 ## Outputs

 None